 - The Authority has entered into agreements with various water districts, towns and villages whereby the Authority obtains the use of the water facilities and agrees to provide water services to the residents of such districts.
 A number of these agreements require payments to be made by the Authority equal to the interest and principal due each year on the districts' outstanding debt related to the leased facilities.
 These agreements are classified as operating leases in the accompanying financial statements and recorded as a component of operating expenses.
-Any improvements to these facilities are capitalized by the Authority. - Amounts due under these commitments are summarized as follows for the years ending December 31:

-- Total rental expense charged to operations amounted to \$45,835 and \$46,803 during the years ended December 31, 2020 and 2019, respectively. - The Authority has an "Amended and Restated Water Development and Supply Agreement" with Genesee County to finance, construct, own, operate and supply water service in and for that County of Genesee.
+Any improvements to these facilities are capitalized by the Authority. - Amounts due under these commitments amounted to \$36,900 for the year ending December 31, 2022. - Total rental expense charged to operations amounted to \$44,122 and \$45,835 during the years ended December 31, 2021 and 2020, respectively. - The Authority has an "Amended and Restated Water Development and Supply Agreement" with Genesee County to finance, construct, own, operate and supply water service in and for that County of Genesee.
 Genesee County is continuing to develop and increase the amount of water supplied by the Authority to and within Genesee County in multiple phases. - The first Phase of the project involved the construction of approximately thirty-five miles of water mains financed with the proceeds of the 2001 Series Water Revenue Bonds and capital grants from state and federal agencies (see further disclosure in note 6).
-Expenditures of \$24,061,115 were incurred for this project since Phase I was completed in 2004. - Phase II includes the construction of new transmission mains, new pump stations, and improvement to an existing pump station in Monroe County with a goal of providing an additional 2.4 million gallons of water per day to Genesee County. - Phase II is currently in construction and a 2021 service date is anticipated. - The next phases of the project are currently in planning and design. - The Authority has entered into an agreement in 2010 whereby Monroe County is to provide certain public security and safety services to the Authority through December 31, 2026.
+Expenditures of \$24,061,115 were incurred for this project since Phase I was completed in 2004. - Phase II includes the construction of new transmission mains, new pump stations, and improvement to an existing pump station in Monroe County with a goal of providing approximately an additional 2.0 million gallons of water per day to Genesee County. - Phase II is currently in construction and a 2022 service date is anticipated. - The next phases of the project are currently in planning and design. - The Authority has entered into an agreement in 2010 whereby Monroe County is to provide certain public security and safety services to the Authority through December 31, 2026.

-(10) Commitments and Contingencies, Continued
+(9) Commitments and Contingencies, Continued